Fitra: Etymology

+Fitra is an Arabic word that is usually translated as "original disposition", "natural constitution", or "innate nature".
 The root verb F-Ṭ-R means to split or cleave, also found in Iftar (breaking the fast), Eid al-Fitr, and in the 82nd chapter of the Quran (Surah Al-Infitar - The Splitting).
 Arabic lexicographers also relate it to create.
 Fatir is usually translated as originator or creator, and thus fitra is also considered to refer to the "state of creation".